makspaderin/vue-workshop/README.md

 `npm run build`

-### Deploy to local Cloubi 2 instance
+### <a name="deploy-local"></a>Deploy to local Cloubi 2 instance

 The theme can be deployed to the a local Cloubi server to test it with a real server backend.
-A version of the Cloubi server can be found in the *cloubi-2-vagrant*-repository.
+A version of the Cloubi server can be found in the [cloubi-2-vagrant](https://github.com/ubiikkiltd/cloubi-2-vagrant)-repository.
 That repository also includes the setup instructions for it.

 To deploy the theme to a server, first set the deployment target directory.
 It is done by copying *user.properties.template* as *user.properties* and changing *local.server.deploy.dir* property, so it points to your local Cloubi 2 deploy directory.